-Of the Ultra 450 system's six PCI buses, Bus 0 (/pci@lf , 4000 in the device tree) is unique in that it is the only PCI bus that contains motherboard (non plug-in) devices such as standard Ethernet and SCSI controllers.
-By definition, these devices cannot be unplugged and swapped to change the order in which they are probed.
+Of the Enterprise 250 server's two PCI buses, Bus 0 (/pci@lf,4000 in the device tree) is unique in that it is the only PCI bus that contains motherboard (non plug-in) devices such as the on-board SCSI controller.
+By definition, such devices cannot be unplugged and swapped to change the order in which they are probed.
 To control the probing order of these devices, the system provides the NVRAM variable pci0-probe-list.
 This variable controls both the probing order and exclusion of devices on PCI Bus 0.
-The values in the pci0-probe-list are defined in the following table.
+The values that you can specify in the pci0-probe-list are defined in the following table.